-Social science research and analysis is vital to design and deliver effective RCCE approaches and strategies as it provides valuable insights into the culture, practices and experiences of communities affected by the outbreak.
+Social science research and analysis is vital to design and deliver effective engagement and communication strategies as it provides valuable insights into the culture, practices and experiences of communities affected by crisis.

-Community engagement and participation in the development and implementation of research and data collection processes is essential, for example to define locally appropriate research questions and to generate meaningful evidence which can support advocacy and decision-making processes.
+Both qualitative and quantitative social science research and analysis can help engagement and communication practitioners to strengthen community awareness, preparedness and response by understanding the context, and tailoring strategies and approaches to people’s needs, capacities, and (existing) resilience mechanisms.
+Further, community participation in the development and implementation of social research is essential to define locally appropriate research questions and to generate meaningful evidence which can support advocacy and decision-making processes.

 Capacity building and training to support partners in applying social science evidence in health emergencies including data collection, analysis and operationalisation of socio-behavioural information.